Frequently asked questions about the Top Doctors selection process.

-We don't pick the docs—Denver physicians do.
-For the past 15 years, 5280 has surveyed doctors and asked them, specialty by specialty, which metro-area physicians they would trust to treat them or their families.
+We don’t pick the docs—Denver physicians do.
+For the past 22 years, 5280 has surveyed doctors and asked them, specialty by specialty, which metro-area physicians they would trust to treat themselves and their families.
 Our theory is that medical professionals are best qualified to judge other medical professionals.
-The ballot is posted online at 5280.com from mid-April to mid-May each year.
+The ballot is posted online at 5280.com from mid-January to mid-March each year.
 Every metro-area doctor with a valid Colorado medical license can fill it out.
-Once the doctor hits "save," the votes are entered into our database and automatically tallied.
+Once the doctor hits “save,” the votes are entered into our database and tallied.

 So doesn’t that make it a big popularity contest?

 In many respects, yes.
 We hope that doctors give us careful, responsible answers, but there’s little we can do to stop them from recommending their golfing buddies.
 Using the list is a lot like going to your doctor and asking for a referral.
 The difference is we’re asking a lot more doctors than you’d ever have the chance to.
 Also, by working to raise our return rate each year (it was 14 percent this year), we hope to correct for politics.
 The more doctors who participate, the less chance that any one person’s aspirations will win out.

 I thought my doc was a good physician, but she’s not on the list.
 What does that mean?

 Nothing.
 She probably is a good doctor.
 The selection of doctors by peer review can leave many excellent doctors off the list.
 Because longtime, well-known doctors have the advantage of name recognition, the list may favor that kind of doctor.
 However, that in no way means your doctor isn’t qualified and completely competent.

 I’m a doctor, and I couldn’t access the online ballot.
 Why?